 Dining in Gili Air

 Try the fresh Seafood BBQ at Scallywags, they also serve vegetarian options!

-Many locals on the Gili Islands are Muslims and cover-up.
-Whilst it is acceptable to wear a bikini on the beach, I would suggest wearing clothes when you walk to and from your hotel.
+- Many locals on the Gili Islands are Muslims and cover-up.
+Whilst it is acceptable to wear a bikini on the beach, I would suggest wearing clothes when walking to and from your hotel.

 Disclosure: This post on things to do in Gili Air contains affiliate links.